TMackay-Champion/LinaForma/LinaForma_inversion/README.md

 8) Nbins = ?.
 This is the number of histogram bins used for the plot.
 Only applicable if boxplots = 0.

 ### Outputs
-The code outputs three plots:
+The code outputs four plots:
 1) a grid showing the extent and resolution of the forward models.
 2) the grid-search solution with uncertainty analysis.
 3) a plot showing all of the best-fit solutions overlain on the overlapping contour plot of L0_isopleths.m script.
+4) a 2D histogram of the best-fit solutions.

 ## L3_residuals.m